Hard Head: Gameplay

 The twins live up to their names by using their protruding and powerful heads to break blocks, some of which contain items and power-ups, other times, there is a heart-shaped collectible that must be obtained during each stages which would show an animation played of their lover having a deeply intimate moment with one of the heroes by kissing them after stripping down, the heart erases all enemies off the screen while raising the player's score.
 Levels go from start to finish by surpassing each time limits and finding soccer balls to kick through each goal for bonus points.

 There are a total of 16 levels to traverse from.
 The game can be played in either single player mode or cooperative mode, allowing Player 2 to control the second twin brother whenever they choose to join the gameplay, both players must progress each level at the same time or encounter monstrous-looking bosses.
 If one stands still the other can only move a few steps before the screen will not scroll any farther.

+Note: (There is a cultural error in the first boss battle where in the stage background features the Flag of Australia instead of the Flag of Austria.)